-Fax Management.
+■ Fax Management.
 A button (labeled Fax-30) is programmed as a Fax Management button for the fax machine connected to extension 30.
 The lights next to the button show what is happening at the fax machine (for example, red broken flutter indicates that the fax machine is not responding-for example when it is out of paper).
-(For more information, see "Fax Management Feature" in Chapter 4.)
+(For more information, see "Using the Fax Management Feature" on page 4-16.)